mrm5229/PokerHandEvaluator/README.md

 # PokerHandEvaluator
+*In Progress*
-*In Progress* Evaluates hands from various types of poker.
-Built to practice in Java.
+*Built as side project to become familiar with Java* Evaluates hands from various types of poker.